The General settings page presents an overview of your app project with the following details:

 - Your user role allows you to manage other users (for more information, see the User Management Properties section of User Roles)

-To invite a new App User on the App User Management page, follow these steps:
+To invite new App Users to your app, click Invite Users on the App User Management page or on the page with a list of current App Users and follow these steps:

 Select the role for the App User (for example, User or Administrator).
 Permissions for these roles correspond to what you have configured for your app project’s user roles in Project Security in Mendix Studio Pro or Roles and Permissions in Mendix Studio.
 If you have created a customized role, you need to publish the app before you are able to see and assign it here.

-Add a personal message to your invitiation, and finally click Next then Send Invitations to send it.
+Add a personal message to your invitation, and finally click Next then Send Invitations to send it.

 The invitee will receive an email asking them to authorize access to their Mendix account on this screen: